yangdongau/yangdongau-20200929Q96K97del_FMP_Y_maze_behaviour-analysis/README.md

-The raw data and analysis of heterozygous Q96_K97del mutant zebrafish The analysis followed the scripts from Karissa
+The raw data and analysis of heterozygous Q96_K97del mutant zebrafish.
+The analysis followed the scripts from Karissa.